rnoronha/recipes/vanilla cake.md

 * Bake for ~40 minutes or until internal temperature reaches 200&deg;.
 * Invert for upside-down cooling
 * Cool for 20 minutes

+## Notes

+* Very delicate and soft
+* A bit dry - maybe more butter & stir less
+* A bit overcooked in the outer corner
+* Chocolate sprinkles probably added too much sugar; go for mini-chips?
+The batter is thick enough to suspend them.